f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 ..
 TIP:: You cannot configure or change the Global Drop context.
 The Global Drop context is the final context for traffic.
 Note that even though it is a global context, it is not processed first, like the main global context, but last.
 If a packet matches no rule in any previous context, the Global Drop rule drops the traffic.

+..
+TIP:: Use the Chrome Browser on the Jump Host desktop to configure BIG-IP 1 10.1.1.4.
+The login credentials are on the BIG-IP login page

 Lab 1: Pre-configured  pools and  virtual servers